How to Clean a Dirt Bike

 - If your bike is not that dirty, a good hosing down, some scrubbing and a wipe-down should be sufficient to clean it.

-- However, if your bike is caked with mud and grime, you will need to do a pre-soak by spraying on or working in a 50:50 Simple Green detergent and water mix.
+- However, if you have made your bike very dirty with mud and grime, you will need to do a pre-soak by spraying on or working in a 50:50 Simple Green detergent and water mix.
 The greasy parts will need a pre-soaking of at least 5 minutes while the muddy non-grimy sections need a shorter pre-soak time of 2 minutes.

 The best way will be to apply the mix onto the greasier parts first, wait 3 minutes before working the soapy mix into the non-greasy sections.
 If the grease does not budge, you may have to use a spray degreaser.

-The Cleaning And Finishing Stages Of How To Clean A Dirt Bike
+The Cleaning Stage Of How To Clean A Dirt Bike

 Next is the cleaning process.
 Use a garden hose with nozzle to rinse away the pre-soaked caked mud and grime.
 Avoid using a power washer as any slight incorrect angling will cause the loosened grits to get lodged into your bike’s seals, bearings and electrical parts.
 Thus, creating even more work for yourself.
 If you really must use a power washer, limit its use to areas such as the plastics, tires and skid plate.
 The air filter and drive train chains will have to be cleaned and oiled as well.